lab1092/blender-manual_ja/manual/render/freestyle/parameter_editor/line_set.rst

    QI stands for *Quantitative Invisibility*.
 Lines occluded by a number of surfaces in the given range are rendered.

 Start and End
-   Only with :guilabel:`QI Range`, min/max number of occluding surfaces for a line to be rendered.
+   Only with *QI Range*, min/max number of occluding surfaces for a line to be rendered.

 .. figure:: /images/Manual-2.6-Render-Freestyle-QI_Range.jpg